One Heartbeat

-One Heartbeat is an album by American R&B singer/songwriter Smokey Robinson, released in 1987 on Motown Records.
+One Heartbeat is the fourteenth studio album by American R&B singer-songwriter Smokey Robinson, released in 1987 on Motown Records.
 This album peaked at No. 26 on the US Billboard 200 and No. 1 on the US Billboard Top R&B Albums chart.
-One Heartbeat was also certified Gold in the US by the RIAA.
+One Heartbeat was certified Gold in the US by the RIAA.

 Overview

 The album contains Robinson's last two US Billboard top 10 singles: "Just to See Her" (which won Robinson a Grammy Award in the category of Best Male R&B Vocal performance) and "One Heartbeat".
 "What's Too Much" was released as the album's third and final single.

 Critical reception

-Ron Wynn of Allmusic in a 3/5 stars review, called One Heartbeat "Another superb Robinson album."
+Ron Wynn of AllMusic called One Heartbeat "another superb Robinson album."
 David Wild of Rolling Stone declared, "One Heartbeat is another of Smokey's breathy gems; it's his strongest and most accessible effort since 1982's underrated Touch the Sky.

 Robert K. Oermann of USA Today ranked this album at No. 1 on his list of 1987's top 50 R&B albums.